joshbegley/nyt-latest/README.md

 `Feeling stuck on today’s puzzle?
 We can help.`\
 https://nytimes.com/2025/08/17/crosswords/spelling-bee-forum.html

-**West Ham's failure on the basics already has Potter talking about bouncing back**\
+**West Ham's failure at the basics already has Potter talking about bouncing back**\
 `West Ham lost their opening game of the season 3-0 against newly promoted Sunderland`\
 https://nytimes.com/athletic/6558248/2025/08/17/west-ham-sunderland-analysis/